bajamircea/bajamircea.github.io/_posts/2018-06-28-linked-lists-examples.markdown

 ![Double linked circular](/assets/2018-06-28-linked-lists-examples/05-double-circular.png)

-A minor variation that has a fixed end iterator can be achieved by having in the iterator a pointer to the list instead of a pointer to the tail node.
+Like the single linked circular, there are two option on how the iterator gets the value of the tail: directly, as above, or indirectly, through the header.

 ## Double linked with allocated dummy node